JoshBergman/Api-Monitor-Backend/README.md

 [APIMonitor.dev](https://apimonitor.dev/)

 ## APP
-Enables users & ability for those user's to store their API endpoint's on the database.
+Enables users and ability for those user's to store their API endpoint's on the database.
 >For obvious reason's any sensitive information to the database will not be included in the public repository.

 # Backend Stack